Being hungry means more than just missing a meal. It’s a debilitating crisis that has more than 700 million people in its grip.

-If women and men had equal agricultural resources, female farmers could increase their productivity enough to help lift 1.5 million people out of hunger.
+If women and men had equal agricultural resources, female farmers could increase their productivity enough to help lift millions of people out of hunger.

 Mercy Corps takes a holistic approach to alleviate hunger right now and help communities meet their own food needs far into the future.

-Responding to urgent needs: When disaster or war creates a hunger crisis, we quickly provide emergency food, vouchers to buy food, treatment for malnutrition, and cash-for-work projects so people can earn the money to buy food locally.
+We respond to urgent needs: When disaster or war creates a hunger crisis, we quickly provide emergency food, cash vouchers to buy food, treatment for malnutrition, and cash-for-work projects so people can earn the money to buy food locally.

-Building a more food-secure future: We connect buyers and sellers to increase farmers' incomes and strengthen markets; introduce mobile financial services to help famers grow their business; and teach communities to protect and preserve the environment they depend on.
+We build a more food-secure future: We connect buyers and sellers to increase farmers' incomes and strengthen markets, introduce mobile financial services to help farmers grow their business, and teach communities to protect and preserve the environment they depend on.

 The number of people living with hunger has dropped over the last 23 years.

 Change is possible.
-The number of people living with chronic hunger has dropped 17 percent since 1990, when the United Nations set the development goal to halve the number of people suffering from hunger by 2015.
+About 2 billion people have been freed from hunger since 1990, when the United Nations set the development goal to halve the number of people suffering from hunger by 2015.

-If the average decline of the past 23 years continues, we will reach that goal soon.
-To meet it — and surpass it — we need to do more and act now.
+If the average yearly decline continues, we can reach that goal soon.
+To meet it—and surpass it—we need to do more and act now.